Pictured: Mouse and rat poison

 Poison type: garage_items

-Alternate names: anticoagulants, cholecalciferol, phosphide, bromethalin, brodifacoum, d-Con, Vitamin K, difethialone, bromadiolone, warfarin, diphacinone, chlorophacinone, Fastrac, Clout, Assault, Tomcat, Real Kill, Vengeance, Vitamin D3, calcitriol, acute kidney failure, cerebral edema, Arrex, Commando, Gopha-Rid, Sweeney's Poisoned Peanuts, rodenticides
+Alternate names: anticoagulants, cholecalciferol, phosphide, bromethalin, brodifacoum, d-Con, difethialone, bromadiolone, warfarin, diphacinone, chlorophacinone, Fastrac, Clout, Assault, Tomcat, Jaguar, Real Kill, Vengeance, Vitamin D3, acute kidney failure, cerebral edema, Arrex, Commando, Gopha-Rid, Sweeney's Poisoned Peanuts, rodenticides